 5. Rosewood Dog Car Guard

-The Rosewood car dog guard offers a hybrid installation where it provides a mesh covering in the back but is put in place with pylons that sit on the floor and on the rood of the vehicle.
+The Rosewood car dog guard offers a hybrid installation where it provides a mesh covering in the back but is put in place with pylons that sit on the floor and on the roof of the vehicle.
 This offers the convenience of the good looks mesh guards have but the stability of a planted product.

 Comes with extended wings to increase the width and the pylons are adjustable making it suitable for most modern vehicles from city cars to SUVs.